yrw9281/OpenFeature.DotNet.Lab/README.md

 You can change the `defaultVariant` to `off` in Flagd.json and check the result change on http://localhost:5003.

 ## DEMO 03 - OpenFeature Evaluation Context

-This demo shows how the Evaluation Context works in OpenFeature and Flagd.
-Additionally, providing the A/B performance test case with Prometheus and Grafana.
+This demo demonstrates how the Evaluation Context works in OpenFeature and Flagd, including an A/B performance test using Prometheus and Grafana.

 1. **Start**: